 It’s a tactical recurve crossbow, and thus, it is smaller in size, weighs only 1.6 pounds, and has an axle-to-axle width of just under 11 inches.
 Because of its smaller frame, it has a draw weight of 50 pounds.
 Despite that, the bolt velocity on this tactical crossbow is actually quite good, considering its size.

 At 215 fps with only a power stroke of 2.5 inches, your arrow is definitely coming off of this crossbow with a fair amount of force behind it.
 On top of its great hunting features, it also comes with a very handy double safety.
 The first one is your standard safety found on most firearms, and the other is an integrated cocking mechanism with a lock.

 You’ll easily be on your way with this tactical crossbow since it also comes with its own bag to go along with 20 aluminum bolts.
 Lastly, let’s not overlook the warranty on this tactical crossbow as it offers one of the best ones on this list with a limited lifetime period.

-Which disadvantages must you keep in mind?
-We love a good safety, but, at times, that second safety lock when it’s cocked can be frustrating.
+What could be better: We love a good safety, but, at times, that second safety lock when it’s cocked can be frustrating.
 Also, if you need a powerful option, you might look elsewhere.